Does this describe your son in Middle School?

 - Has a hard time in unstructured social settings

-- Had friends in elementary school but seemed to become more socially isolated when he got to 5th grade or middle school
+- Had friends in elementary school but seemed to become more socially isolated when he got to 5th/6th grade.

-- Claims that his “friends” are kids he plays online video games with
+- Says “friends” are kids he plays online video games with

 - Seem to sometimes “lack a filter” or not pick up on social cues

-- Relates better to younger children and adults than his similar-age peers
+- Relates better to younger/older children and adults than his similar-age peers

 - Tries to fit in with a group of peers who are not accepting of him

-- Says he has friends that he plays video games or sits at lunch with but has never shown an interest in spending time with them
+- Says he has” friends” that he plays video games or sits at lunch with yet knows little about them

 Sometimes, we find that boys in middle school have developed social anxiety because of their history of unsuccessful social experiences.
 In these cases we always address social anxiety first as this must be addressed before social and executive functioning issues.

-Our groups focus on teaching social and social executive functioning skills.
+Our groups focus on teaching social and executive functioning skills.
 The boys who attend our groups enjoy spending time and learning from each other in a structured but informal environment.
-We do not sit around and talk about “social skills” or role play scripted, socially appropriate behaviors.
+Our groups are designed for boys who present with ADHD or learning differences.